quatrope/scikit-criteria/docs/source/tutorial/index.rst

     Python quickly, we recommend `Dive Into Python <http://www.diveintopython3.net/>`_.
 If that's not quite your style, there are many other `books about Python <https://wiki.python.org/moin/PythonBooks>`_.

-    At last if you already know Python but check the `Scipy Lecture Notes <http://www.scipy-lectures.org/>`_
+    At last, if you're already familiar with Python and eager to explore the scientific stack further, be sure to check out the `Scipy Lecture Notes <http://www.scipy-lectures.org/>`_